cazyw/shakespeare-quotes/README.md

 ### Server

 Coding in Javascript, I again am using `Node.js` and the `express` framework to create my API.
 This time adding  `express.Router` to create modular route handlers.
 At the moment it's being used to handle the `/api/quotes` route but I may also add a `/api/users` route if I decide to add login/user features.
 The main `app.js` file sets up the server, and does the console logging and error handling.

+Some logic is currently being handled in the router that should be extracted to a separate file.

 ### Database and Modelling